Trump rebuked by British PM for retweeting anti-Muslim videos

-The British government delivered a rare rebuke of President Donald Trump Wednesday for retweeting inflammatory anti-Muslim and anti-immigrant videos originally shared by a far-right U.K. political group.
+LONDON — The British government delivered a rare rebuke of President Donald Trump on Wednesday for retweeting inflammatory anti-Muslim and anti-immigrant videos originally shared by a far-right U.K. political group.

 "It is wrong for the president to have done this," Prime Minister Theresa May said in a statement.